haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen/index.md

  * **Step 8:** Click on the **Next** button on the bottom of the page.

- * **Step 9:** Since we have not defined concrete epitope o but selected the entire surface of the antigen we  need to increase the sampling.
-For this unfold the **Sampling parameters menu**:
+ * **Step 9:** Because we have not defined concrete epitope but selected the entire surface of the antigen instead, we need to increase the sampling.
+For this, unfold the **Sampling parameters menu**:

 <a class="prompt prompt-info">
 Number of structures for rigid body docking -> 10000